-Super Surplus represents the remaining unobligated balance after an amount is reserved for Fund operations in the next fiscal year.
-Super Surplus can be used for any federal law enforcement purpose.
-In FY 2015, there was no available Super Surplus funding, and after returns from prior years, the Fund 'transferred in' \$0.5 million, as compared to expensing (transferring out) \$155.0 million in FY 2014, a decrease of approximately 100 percent.
-The allocation of Super Surplus resources to bureaus was restricted in FY 2015 by the need to meet enacted budget rescissions and sequestration.
+Strategic Support (formerly Super Surplus) represents the remaining unobligated balance after an amount is reserved for Fund operations in the next fiscal year.
+Strategic Support can be used for any federal law enforcement purpose.
+In FY 2018, the fund expensed 47.1 million in Strategic Support authority as compared to \$39.5 million in FY 2017.